Charles M. Seeger: Career

 Seeger obtained his J.D. degree from Catholic University Law School (1977) and began private practice.
 Notable clients included: Salomon Brothers, North Carolina National Bank (now Bank of America), Mutual Benefit Insurance Company, Twenty First Securities, and the Chicago Mercantile Exchange.
 Seeger reported to CME president Clayton Yeutter and CME Chairman Leo Melamed.

-In 1986, Mr. Seeger joined the CME as Senior Vice President and Government Counsel, and developed the American Coalition for Flexible Exchange Rates (ACFX) under the leadership of Nobel Laureate, Milton Friedman, and Leo Melamed.
+In 1986, Seeger joined the CME as senior vice president and government counsel, and developed the American Coalition for Flexible Exchange Rates (ACFX) under the leadership of Nobel Laureate, Milton Friedman, and Leo Melamed.
 After the stock market crash on October 19, 1987 (Black Monday) Seeger provided research assistance to Merton Miller (Nobel Laureate Economics 1990) who authored the seminal report on the causes of the market crash and regulatory remedies.
 In 1992, Seeger led the strategic development of the Budapest Commodity Exchange for the U.S. State Department, Trade and Development Program, with the CME and Chicago Board of Trade.
 Seeger founded Financial Markets International, Inc, in November 1992, and has served as President and CEO since its inception.
-He was an adjunct professor at Virginia Tech University teaching graduate level comparative international financial regulatory policy.
+He was an adjunct professor at Virginia Tech University teaching graduate-level comparative international financial regulatory policy.
 Seeger directs the FMI economic development projects that are competitively awarded from USAID, World Bank, and other international donor agencies.